XamarinUniversity/build2018-labs/lab1/README.md

 2. Call `InitializeAsync` to ensure the notes are loaded from disk.
 Use the `async` and `await` keywords.

-3. Add a test to ensure that the passed note is in our **loadedNotes** collection.
+3. Add a test to ensure that the passed note is in the **loadedNotes** collection.
 If not, throw an exception.

 3. Call `SaveDataAsync` to push any changes to in-memory objects back to disk.